 Hello,

-are used to toggle the printing to the Program Input/Output window on and off.
+Screen on and screen off are used to toggle the printing to the Program Input/Output window on and off.
 This can be useful in cases when printing to the screen is distracting from what you actually want to view or when screen printing might slow a program down.

 For me, this often comes up when running simulations or looping through something.
 For example, suppose we want to simulate linear data and estimate the coefficients.
 We will run the simulation 1000 times.
-I don't want to see the printout from the olsmt
+I don't want to see the printout from the olsmt procedure, so I turn the screen off just before calling olsmt and turn the screen on again after calling olsmt.

-Note that I could have chosen many places to put the screen off
+Note that I could have chosen many places to put the screen off and screen on to have the same effects.
+The key points are that:

 - I turn the

-in the code before any procedures which produce printout that I don't want printed to screen. - I turn the
+screen offin the code before any procedures which produce printout that I don't want printed to screen. - I turn the

-before anything that I do want printed to the screen.
+screen onbefore anything that I do want printed to the screen.

 iters = 1000;